-The control surface has the following purposes:
+The on-screen playing surface has the following purposes:

-- provide an onboard screen keyboard to perform at basic level without using any external controller - provide a visual feedback representation of the sound evolution (Dynamic Envelope) - provide direct controls of the most useful performance parameters (expression, mute selection, control faders
+- Provide an onboard screen keyboard to perform at basic level without using any external controller - Provide a visual feedback representation of the sound evolution (Dynamic Envelope) - Provide direct controls of the most useful performance parameters (Expression, mute selection, control faders

-NOTE: To record and playback on a DAW what has been played on the Control Surface, the "Control Surface Default" MIDI preset must be selected (ref.
-"MIDI Mapping Presets" paragraph).
+NOTE: To record and playback on a DAW what has been played on the on-screen surface, the "SWAM On-Screen Keyboard" MIDI preset must be selected (see the MIDI Mapping Presets section).

-The dynamic areas can be selected just by tapping on the tab bar name:
+The dynamic areas can be selected just by tapping on the tab name: Controls, Mutes, or Dynamic Envelope.